Assistant Professor-Tenure System

 For this position we are seeking candidates who show exceptional promise to develop an internationally recognized research program that is externally funded and addresses compelling research questions relevant to plant resilience.
 In addition, the successful candidate will contribute to teaching at the graduate and/or undergraduate level and actively participate in professional service activities.
 Applicants must have a Ph.D. and postdoctoral experience, and a strong record of research accomplishments.Desired Qualifications

 We seek applicants addressing compelling research questions within the broad area of ecophysiology, including studies from the whole-plant to the ecosystem scale.
 These questions should focus on plant resilience to abiotic or biotic stresses including, but not limited to, temperature extremes, drought, flooding, nutrient stress, and biotic interactions.
 The Department of Plant Biology includes vibrant research programs in molecular and cellular biology, biochemistry, metabolism, plant-microbe interactions, genomics, computational biology, systematics, evolutionary biology and ecology.Required Application Materials

 - Research Accomplishments & Future Objectives

 - Description of Teaching Philosophy

-Applicants should compile a cover letter, curriculum vitae, summary of research accomplishments and future objectives, and a brief description of teaching philosophy and goals into a single PDF.
-This PDF and three letters of reference should be submitted at careers.msu.edu (posting #468542).
-Review of applications will begin November 15 2017, and continue until a suitable candidate is identified.
+To apply, individuals should send a single PDF document containing a cover letter, curriculum vitae, summary of research accomplishments and future objectives, and a brief description of teaching philosophy and goals to careers.msu.edu (posting #468542).
+Individuals should also arrange for three letters of reference to be sent to email@example.com.
+Review of applications will begin November 15, 2017, and continue until a suitable candidate is identified.
 Questions regarding this position may be emailed to Professor Jeffrey Conner, search chair, at firstname.lastname@example.org.